skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** A testing framework allows you to write automated tests, which are small programs that check that your application is behaving correctly.
 Writing tests often helps you figure out what that correct behavior should be.
 Also, the tests serve as a form of low-level executable documentation.
 Finally, the tests prevent future modifications from breaking the application.

-**Our Choice.** JUnit is the most popular and straightforward testing framework for Java.
+**Why Did We Choose It?** JUnit is the most popular and straightforward testing framework for Java.

 **Where Do I Get It?** Add `org.junit.jupiter:junit-jupiter-engine` as a dependency and configure the project to use JUnit following [the example project for Gradle and Java](https://junit.org/junit5/docs/current/user-guide/#overview-getting-started-example-projects).